 C1011 Paging Control Stack

-- Ultra-reliable solution for critical messaging
+- Ultra-reliable critical messaging

-- 5-second message delivery, confirmation, and response
+- 5-second message delivery, plus confirmation and response

 - User read confirmation and multiple-choice responses